-Region: Gasification of the Balkans17.
-January 2020. / SEE Energy News
+Region: Gasification of the Balkans, SEE Energy News

 The Balkans have learned a lesson – natural gas is turning these countries towards more environmentally friendly energy, due to the fact that natural gas can replace coal in the short term, which is currently the main energy source in the Balkans.
 Therefore, not only the interests of the Balkan countries are being discussed for regional gasification, but such projects are being planned at full steam.
 However, intense political debate on projects to strengthen the gas network could pose a threat to planned development.